Corionis/CorionisServiceManager/docs/index.md

 Corionis (core-E-on-iss) is a name from the science fiction series [Babylon 5](http://www.imdb.com/title/tt0105946/), thanks to [J. Michael Straczynski](http://www.imdb.com/name/nm0833089).
 It is also a trademark of Corionis, LLC.
 All Rights Reserved.

 ## Acknowledgements
- * The Corionis Service Manager is written using [AutoIt](https://www.autoitscript.com/) scripting tool.
+ * The Corionis Service Manager is written using the [AutoIt](https://www.autoitscript.com/) scripting tool.
  * The MSI installer is built with the free version of [Advanced Installer](http://www.advancedinstaller.com/).
  * The project is graciously hosted on [GitHub](https://github.com).
  * These pages are rendered using [Jekyll](https://jekyllrb.com/).